High-rate continuous-variable measurement device-independent quantum key distribution with finite-size security: CV MDI-QKD system

 \subsection{Phase locking}

-To experimentally realize CV BSM over a long distance, the two separate lasers must be phase-locked to ensure interference between Alice's and Bob's quantum states.
-Precise control of the relative phase between the quantum states and the local oscillator (LO) is also necessary to facilitate dual-homodyne detection.
-We implemented these features using a heterodyne optical locking system, which is a well-established technique~\cite{minder2019experimental,bordonalli1999high,suleiman202240}.
+To experimentally realize CV BSM over a long distance, it is crucial to phase-lock the two separate lasers used to generate the quantum states at Alice's and Bob's stations.This ensures interference between Alice's and Bob's generated quantum states.
+Precise control over the relative phase between the quantum states and the LO is essential for enabling dual-homodyne detection.
+We implemented these features using a heterodyne optical locking system, a technique that is well-established~\cite{minder2019experimental,bordonalli1999high,suleiman202240}.

-The components inside the locking system at Alice's and Bob's stations are shown in Fig.~\ref{fig:2}.
-In our setup, Alice's laser (slave) was locked to Bob's laser (master).
-In this configuration, the locking loop compensated fast phase fluctuations introduced by the long fiber connecting Bob's station with the relay.
+The inset of Fig. 2 illustrates the components of the locking system located at Alice's station (LA) and Bob's station (LB), including the two independent lasers employed for quantum state preparation.
+In this setup, Alice's laser (slave) was synchronized with Bob's laser (master).
+This arrangement allowed the locking loop to compensate for fast phase fluctuations caused by the long fiber link between Bob's station and the relay.

-At Bob's station, a portion of the laser beam was frequency-shifted by 40 MHz using an acousto-optical modulator (AOM) driven by a function generator connected to the master clock.
-The frequency-shifted beam was polarization-multiplexed with the quantum signal.

-On Alice's side, after polarization demultiplexing, the pilot beam and a small part of Alice's laser beam interfered on a balanced beam splitter, producing a beat that was detected by a balanced detector.
-Phase detection was then performed by analog I-Q demodulation of the output of the detector at 40 MHz.
-The FPGA was then used to generate an error signal and implement a proportional-integral (PI) controller.
+At Bob's station, a portion of the laser beam was frequency-shifted by 40 MHz using an acousto-optical modulator (AOM) driven by a function generator.
+The frequency-shifted beam was then sent to Alice's station, where it was interfered with small part of Alice's laser beam on a balanced beam splitter.
+This interference produced a beat signal, which was detected by a balanced detector.
+The phase detection was then performed by analog I-Q demodulation at 40 MHz.
+An FPGA was used to generate an error signal and to implement a proportional-integral (PI) controller.
 The PI controller drove a piezoelectric wavelength modulator inside Alice's laser to compensate for slow phase fluctuations and an electro-optic phase modulator (EOM) to compensate for fast ones.
-Finally, the locked laser beam was shared between Alice and the relay as LO.
+Finally, Alice's stabilized laser was used as an optical source and shared with the relay as LO through a short fiber channel.
+Notably, within the framework of the MDI-QKD protocol, which assumes that Eve controls the measurement device, the fiber channel used for distributing the laser beam between Alice and the relay could also, in principle, be susceptible to Eve's control, despite being physically located inside Alice's trusted station.
 More details about the locking system can be found in~\cite{suleiman202240}.